rust-lang/book/src/ch10-03-lifetime-syntax.md

 ## Lifetime Syntax

-So far, we've talked about two ways in which Rust allows you to abstract over different things: generic type parameters let us abstract over types, and traits let us abstract over a collection of methods.
+Generic type parameters let us abstract over types, and traits let us abstract over a collection of methods.
 There's one more way that Rust allows us to do something similar: *lifetimes* allow us to be generic over scopes of code.

 Scopes of code?
 Yes, it's a bit unusual.
 Lifetimes are, in some ways, Rust's most distinctive feature.
 They are a bit different than the tools you have used in other programming languages.
-Lifetimes are a big topic, and so we're not going to cover everything about them in this chapter.
-What we _are_ going to do is talk about the very basics of lifetimes, so that when you see the syntax in documentation or other places, you won't be totally lost.
-Chapter XX will contain more advanced information about everything lifetimes can do.
+Lifetimes are a big topic, so we're not going to cover everything about them in this chapter.
+What we *are* going to do is talk about the very basics of lifetimes, so that when you see the syntax in documentation or other places, you'll know what the syntax has to do with.
+Chapter 20 will contain more advanced information about everything lifetimes can do.

 ### Core Syntax

-We've talked about references previously, but we left something important out.
+We talked about references in Chapter 4, but we left out an important detail.
-As it turns out, every reference in Rust has a lifetime.
+As it turns out, every reference in Rust has a *lifetime*, which is the scope for which that reference is valid.
+Most of the time, lifetimes are implicit, but just like we can choose to annotate types everywhere, we can choose to annotate lifetimes.

 Lifetimes have a slightly unusual syntax:

 ```rust,ignore
 &i32 // a reference